elixir-lang/elixir/lib/elixir/pages/compatibility-and-deprecations.md

 ## Compatibility between Elixir and Erlang/OTP

 Erlang/OTP versioning is independent from the versioning of Elixir.
-Each version of Elixir supports a specific range of Erlang/OTP versions.
+Erlang releases a new major versio yearly.
+Our goal is to support the last three Erlang major versions by the time Elixir is released.
 The compatibility table is shown below.

 Elixir version | Supported Erlang/OTP versions
 :------------- | :-------------------------------